 Health Maintenance Organizations

-A health maintenance organization (HMO) is a type of health insurance plan that provides health care to its members through networks of doctors and hospitals.
-HMOs are popular alternatives to traditional health care plans because they usually cost less.
+Health benefit plans are sold by either insurance companies or health maintenance organizations (HMOs).
+HMOs provide health care to their members through networks of doctors and hospitals.
+HMOs are popular alternatives to health care plans sold by insurance companies because they usually cost less.

 How HMOs Work

 HMOs contract with doctors, hospitals, and clinics to provide health care within specific geographic areas.
-These service areas may include all or part of a particular county.
+These service areas include specific counties.
 To be a member of an HMO, you must live or work in its service area.

 Except for emergencies, you must use doctors in your HMO's network and within your service area.
+When medically necessary care isn’t available from a network doctor, the HMO may approve a referral to a doctor outside of its network.
 Covered dependents who live outside the service area to attend school will have to travel back to the service area for routine care.
 The service area requirement doesn't apply to children who receive court-ordered medical child support.

 HMOs must make sure that all the health care services they cover are accessible and available within their service areas.